Is Sucralose Bad for You? Side Effects, Foods and More - Dr. Axe

 • protein bars

 Although the FDA has approved the use of sucralose in food and beverage products, including those marketed for children, there are some concerns regarding ingesting sucralose.
-Studies suggest that it’s linked to leaky gut and gastrointestinal problems like IBS and Crohn’s disease.
+Studies have suggested that it’s linked to leaky gut and gastrointestinal problems like IBS and Crohn’s disease.

 It may even cause diabetes, although it’s commonly marketed as a “sugar free” agent that’s better for people on a diabetic diet.